Logistics management for oil and gas industry

-The mining, oil and gas industries have the most complex supply chain challenges.
-Exploration tends to be in remote locations with no transportation infrastructure, and typically requires bulk equipment and an extensive safety policy.
-Any shipping disruption results in significant loss for an industrial company.
+The mining, oil, and gas industries have the most complex supply chain challenges.
+Exploration tends to be in remote locations with no transportation infrastructure, and typically requires bulk equipment and extensive safety policy.
+Any shipping disruption results in a significant loss for an industrial company.

 “If an oil rig goes down as a result of not having the proper materials in place, it can mean the loss of $1 million every day,” says Brian Murphy, director of business development in Menlo Worldwide Logistics in his interview to Inbound Logistics.

 Expert logistics providers can effectively help manage such complex supply chains to avoid disruptions.
 When is the right time for shippers to seek logistics help for mining, oil and gas operations?
 Check this list for specific indications.